 A business plan is an essential document for any new business.
 You need a guiding document that can focus your team, your effort, and your financials.

-Regardless of whether you want to focus on freelancers or corporates, look for investors or self-fund, you need a document that will focus your efforts and help you stay on-track for your goal.
+Whether you want to focus on freelancers or corporates, look for investors or self-fund, you need a document that will focus your efforts and help you stay on track for your goal.
 A business plan is your road map to a successful coworking or flexible workspace.
-An important note to keep in mind is “successful” is not the same as “profitable.”

 The business plan can be as formal or informal as you like (depending on who you’ll be showing it to), but it should include some key pieces of information.
 What pieces of information depend on a number of factors, but there’s no better place to start than by looking at business plans from established coworking spaces.
 Some that we can recommend are: